sksri/demo-bot/README.md

 # Demo Bot Example
-This is demo bot example
+This is demo bot example for open ai.
+Enjoy interacting with my bot